polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## Metadata

 Data that provides information about one or more aspects of a system.
-The metadata that exposes information about a Substrate blockchain enables you to interact with that system.
+The metadata that exposes information about a Polkadot SDK blockchain enables you to interact with that system.

 ## Nominated Proof of Stake (NPoS)